laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 kubernetes-dashboard   kubernetes-dashboard-7447f48f55-2pl66       1/1     Running   0          4m
 ```

-All of the cluster configuration can be easily edited in git now.
+All of the cluster configuration can be easily edited in Git now.
 Welcome to a fully GitOpsed world!

 ## Your GitOps cluster